EastWoodYang/OneMulti/README.md

 If call, and the fragment will be close, then the top fragment of the history stack will be added, or activity will be closed.

-For example, consider a task consisting of the fragments: A, B, C. If C calls finish(), then B will be add to activity, resulting in the stack still being: A, B.
+For example, consider a task consisting of the fragments: A, B, C. If C calls finish(), then B will be add to activity, resulting in the stack will being: A, B.

 For example, consider a task consisting of the fragments: A. If A calls finish(), then this activity will be closed.

 ## Fragment Launch Mode